48 hours in Dublin:Family-Friendly Itinerary

 Disclosure: This post may include affiliate links to product and referral links to credit cards that we use.
 For all affiliates, we earn a small percentage of any purchases.
 When we share links to credit card applications, if you click on that link and are approved, we will be compensated with points at no additional cost to you.
 We will never share any products or credit cards that we do not use ourselves.

-When people think of Dublin, they might first think of pubs and not add it to their family trip to Ireland.
-However, we thought Dublin was a great city to visit with our daughter.
 We felt welcomed in all restaurants, and it is an easy city for walk around.
 If you are roadtripping around Ireland, you will probably want to spend more time in the countryside, but you should not skip Dublin and the surrounding area.

 Day 1: Stop #1: Trinity College and Coffee